 A. Designate an agency PIA coordinator (or more than one, if need be) who is responsible for PIA compliance.
+The person the agency identifies as its PIA "representative" for purposes of receiving PIA requests would be a logical choice.

 B. Set clear guidelines for those who handle PIA requests; for example, make sure that whoever opens the mail knows to whom a PIA request should be sent and the importance of delivering the request promptly.